wandb/gitbook/library/frameworks/pytorch/lightning.md

 # Lightning

-PyTorch Lightning provides a very simple template for organizing your PyTorch code, and we have a nice integration to visualize your results.
+PyTorch Lightning provides a lightweight wrapper for organizing your PyTorch code and easily add advanced features such as distributed training and 16-bit precising.
+We have a nice integration to visualize your results.

 ```python
 from pytorch_lightning.loggers import WandbLogger